-At the conclusion, both spoken and written communications have specific values in their own ways.
-If people use them in proper situations and pay attention to structures and meanings, they must be powerful at revealing their inner thoughts.
+In conclusion, both spoken and written communication have specific values in their own ways.
+If people use them in proper situations and pay attention to structures and meanings, they can reveal their inner thoughts in an impactful way.

+Control grammatical errors.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Improve your coherence.
+Write suitable topic sentences.